abdahad1996/iOS_Learning/CoreData/Relationship/setting Relatonships.md

 ---

 ### **Fetching Materialized Objects**
+Here we use two more helper methods on the Managed protocol that are worth noting: materializedObject(in:matching:) iterates over the context’s registeredObjects set, which contains all managed objects the context currently knows about.
+It does this until it finds one that isn’t a fault (more on this in a bit),

 This method iterates over the context's registered objects to find one that matches the predicate.